drhayes/drhayes.io/src/routes/now.md

 correlate that with my notes site.
 Maybe my notes site is more of a public writing thing than a private research thing?
 But doesn't that miss the point?
 Or maybe me developing my writing in public is good enough?

+## Video Games

+Working on [Hyperblaster][]!
+A super simple space shooter to prove that I can finish a game.

 ## Role-playing Games